Yoga Teacher Training

 Is there something missing from yoga teacher trainings?

-I have a deep appreciation for what I learned in the yoga trainings I have taken.
-I am also incredibly grateful for my continued studies in energy work, human behavior and trauma, biomechanics, etc. Putting it all together continues to evolve the way I lead movement sessions.
+I have a deep appreciation for what I learned in the yoga trainings I’ve taken.
+I am also incredibly grateful for my continued studies in energy work, human behavior and trauma, biomechanics, etc. What I’ve studied outside the yoga teacher trainings I attended has helped me integrate the philosophy into daily living, practice self-awareness and regulation, and understand mobility limitations, tissue response and biomechanics.
+They challenged me to investigate why & how I say and do what I do, which has had a massive impact on the way I teach yoga – and on my relationships!

-1. Challenge what you think you know
+- To challenge what you think you know.

 It is important to recognize that bodies will have various limitations.